 “There is more to being like Jesus than simply recognizing weaknesses and confessing sin.
 To grow, you must also practice new attitudes and habits.
 Just as athletes develop their muscles and skills through strenuous training, you will see greatest growth when you repeatedly think and behave properly in response to challenging circumstances.
 For example, when people provoke and frustrate you, practice love and forgiveness.
 When they fail to act promptly, develop patience.
 When you are tempted to give up on someone, exercise faithfulness.”

 K. Sande in ‘The Peacemaker, p 25’.

-(2) Gideon – a man who God held onto.
+(2) Gideon – a man whom God held on to

 In my final year at Primary School I went on a school holiday to the Isle of Wight.
 In the grounds of the large country house where we stayed there was a long rope-slide (known as a death-slide).
 One day I decided to have a go on the slide, climbed up and was soon travelling along at what, to an eleven-year-old, seemed an incredible speed.
 All too quickly the end of the slide came into sight and it was then that I found there was no brake as I slammed into a tree.
 A couple of seconds before hitting the tree I was fully aware of what was going to happen – but totally powerless to do anything about it.
 And by the way, yes it did hurt.

 Sometimes we find ourselves rushing through life so quickly that we feel we are totally out of control of our lives.
 Then, when we recognise we are in trouble, there is invariably at least one person who comes along and says, “Just hold on to God.”
 I don’t know about you, but that’s not always very comforting when you have been trying the best you can!